On 4 February 2021 the Change or Suppression (Conversion) Practices Prohibition Bill 2020 was passed by the Victorian Parliament.

 A person who advertises change or suppression practices could incur a maximum fine of nearly $10,000.

-The Bill will also amend section 4 of the Equal Opportunity Act 2010 to update outdated definitions of “gender identity” and “sexual orientation” in line with current usage, and add a new protected attribute of “sex characteristics”, to better protect intersex Victorians from discrimination.
+The legislation amends section 4 of the Equal Opportunity Act 2010 to update outdated definitions of “gender identity” and “sexual orientation” in line with current usage, and add a new protected attribute of “sex characteristics”, to better protect intersex Victorians from discrimination.

 The Bill was informed by feedback from Victorians who had their say on the proposed ban, including survivor organisations, LGBTIQ+ support and advocacy organisations, and religious organisations.